Julia (Eurythmics song)

-and produced by Stewart, the song was the second and final single released from their album 1984 (For the Love of Big Brother), which served as the soundtrack to the film Nineteen Eighty-Four, an adaptation of George Orwell's political novel of the same name, and plays during the film's ending credits.
-The band were controversially chosen alongside the Dominic Muldowney orchestral composition.
+and produced by Stewart, the song was the second and final single released from their album 1984 (For the Love of Big Brother), which served as the soundtrack to the film Nineteen Eighty-Four, an adaptation of George Orwell's political novel of the same name.
+It plays during the film's ending credits.

 Song information

 Musical concept

 The song is a ballad with very sparse electronic instrumentation and an almost a cappella performance by Lennox.
 Her vocals are accentuated by vocoder effects in the background.
-The title and lyrics of the song are based upon the novel's heroine and love interest, Julia.
+The title and lyric of the song are based upon the novel's heroine and love interest, Julia.
 The cover artwork for the single is a still image from the film, featuring English actress Suzanna Hamilton as Julia.

 Midway through the song, an instrumental line based on J. S. Bach's "Fugue #2 in C Minor" from The Well Tempered Clavier, Book 1, can be heard.

 Reception

-Cash Box said that the song is "a dreamy and ethereal piece which is almost exclusively Lennox’ airy vocals and David Stewart’s synthesizer meanderings."
+Cash Box said the song is "a dreamy and ethereal piece which is almost exclusively Lennox’s airy vocals and David Stewart’s synthesizer meanderings."
+Jerry Smith of Music Week called it a "bleak track" and a "simple ballad with deep sombre synths".
+He thought that Lennox's vocals was the only highlight of the song and that it would be "hard pressed to follow the success of the previous single Sex Crime."

-Breaking a string of six consecutive Top 10 hits, "Julia" peaked at number 44 on the UK singles chart.
+Breaking a string of six consecutive top 10 hits, "Julia" peaked at number 44 on the UK singles chart.